 - a.
-If the incumbent has filed a declaration of intention but fails to file the nomination documents by December 7, 2001, any other person, if otherwise qualified, may obtain and file the nomination documents not later than December 12, 2001 even if the person has not filed a declaration of intention previously. §8022(b) - b.
-The declaration of candidacy shall be obtained from, and delivered to, the county elections official of the county, in which the candidate resides and is a voter. §8064 - c.
+If the incumbent has filed a declaration of intention but fails to file the nomination documents by December 7, 2001, any other person, if otherwise qualified, may obtain and file the nomination documents not later than December 12, 2001 even if the person has not filed a declaration of intention previously. - b.
+The declaration of candidacy shall be obtained from, and delivered to, the county elections official of the county in which the candidate resides and is a voter. - c.
 Upon request of a candidate, the county elections official shall provide the candidate with a declaration of candidacy.
-The county elections official shall not require a candidate to sign, file, or sign and file a declaration of candidacy as a condition of receiving nomination papers. §8020(d) - d.
+The county elections official shall not require a candidate to sign, file, or sign and file a declaration of candidacy as a condition of receiving nomination papers. \$8020(d) - d.
 The county elections official shall require all candidates filing a declaration of candidacy to execute the declaration in his or her office unless the candidate designates a third party to obtain the declaration form from the county elections official and to deliver it to the candidate.
 The written statement shall state that the candidate is aware that the declaration of candidacy must be properly executed and delivered not later than December 7, 2001 to the office of the county elections official from whom it was received.
-The statement must be signed and dated by the candidate. §8028 - 2.
-Nomination Signatures
+The statement must be signed and dated by the candidate. §8028

-Secure between 40 and 60 signatures on the nomination paper prior to filing.
+2. Nomination Signatures

-- c.
-The candidate may appoint persons to circulate the nomination paper.
+Secure between 65 and 100 signatures on the nomination paper prior to filing. §8062

-- (2) Circulators shall circulate the nomination papers only in the district in which the candidate is seeking election.§8066 - (3) If the district includes more than one county, the circulator shall circulate the petition only in the county in which he or she resides. \$8106(b)(4) - d.
-Between November 12 and December 7, 2001, each section of the nomination paper shall be delivered to the county elections official of the county in which the signer resides and is a voter. - 3.
+- a.
+Signatures on the in-lieu-of-filing-fee petitions may satisfy this signature requirement if the signers are members of the same party as the candidate. §8061 - b.
+All signers must be registered voters in the state of California and members of the same political party as the candidate. §8068 - c.
+The candidate may appoint persons to circulate the nomination paper. - (1) Circulators shall be registered voters in California. §8106(b)(4) - (2) Each circulator shall circulate the petition only in the county in which he or she resides. §8106(b)(4) - d.
+Between November 12 and December 7, 2001, each section of the nomination paper shall be delivered to the county elections official of the county in which the signer resides and is a voter. \$\\$8020 & 8063 - 3.
 If only one person has declared a candidacy for a partisan nomination at the Primary Election, and that candidate dies after December 7 but on or before December 12, 2001, any person qualified under the provisions of Section 8001 may circulate and deliver nomination documents for the partisan nomination for that office to the county elections official by 5 p.m. on December 21, 2001. §8025